Samson Kambalu is a Malawian multimedia artist, author, filmmaker and professor at Oxford University.

-A collection of his short films, forming part of the Ghost Dance solo exhibition were on show at Goodman Gallery in Cape Town.
+A collection of his short films, forming part of the Ghost Dance solo exhibition were on show at Goodman Gallery in Cape Town a few months ago.
 They are motion pictures that showcase his unique approach to making films.
 The style Nyau Cinema is a fragmented kind of filmmaking that he came into contact with as a child growing up in Malawi.

 The artist describes the way public screenings of lively Hollywood action films on the streets of Malawi would entertain onlookers, that reels of footage would be cut up and joined with other action sequences in the name of pure entertainment.
 These choppy amalgamations of iconic Bruce Lee and Chuck Norris films left such a mark on young Kambalu that it is now a central hallmark of his work.